InteropIO/finsemble-bloomberg/docs/README.md

 |       └───Release
 |       └───Debug
 |
+|───docs                         - Generated documentation directory
+|       README.md                    - This file
+|
+|───docs_src                     - Documentation source directory
+|
 |───fpe-scripts
 |       watch.js                     - Watch script for copying project files into a Finsemble project
 |
 |───hosted
-|       BloombergBridgeRelease.zip   - Example BloombergBridge build packaged for use ans an appAsset
+|       BloombergBridgeRelease.zip   - Example BloombergBridge build packaged for use as an appAsset
 |
 └───src                           - Typescript client and example Javascript component source directory
     |
     └───clients
     |   └───BloombergBridgeClient
     |           BloombergBridgeClient.ts - Typescript client class and preload for use with BloombergBridge
     |
     └───components
     |   └───Bloomberg Bridge         - Congfigs for launching the Bloomberg Bridge
     |   └───Bloomberg Terminal       - Example config for launching the Bloomberg terminal
     |   └───testBloomberg            - Test component demonstrating use of all API functions
     |   └───SecurityFinder           - Coming soon!
     |
     └───services
         └───BloombergFDC3Service     - Coming soon!
 ```